Becky139/mutts-cuts/README.md

 Carousel images change dimensions when transitioning #52

+Found in Sprint 4.
 Carousel image resizes when transitioning despite being of similar/size dimension to other images.
-It produces an unwanted jumping effect. https://github.com/Becky139/mutts-cuts/issues/52
+It produces an unwanted jumping effect.
+Resolved by setting height of parent element (class="carousel-inner height-640px") to match height of carousel items. https://github.com/Becky139/mutts-cuts/issues/52

 Bug 3